-Extending one of the most recognizable streaks in college athletics, the Cardinal has won at least one NCAA team championship in each of the last 47 seasons, dating back to the 1976-77 campaign.
-Stanford enters the 2023-24 campaign with 134 overall, gaining separation from its closest competitors in UCLA (121) and USC (112).
-The Cardinal has won 163 national team championships overall.
+Six years after becoming the nation's all-time leader in NCAA team championships, Stanford enters the 2024-25 campaign with 136 overall, gaining separation from its closest competitors in UCLA (123) and USC (113).
+The Cardinal has won 167 national team championships overall. gostanford.com